The Writers Block, Inc.

 Welcome to The Writer's Block, Inc. where literary art is in motion and within reach!
 At The Writer's Block, it is our mission to create a literary community where writers of color can thrive, connect, and share their voices.

 For this North Texas Giving Day season, we are seeking support for the revitalization of our organization.
-Since 1997, we have been dedicated developing writers of color through workshops, literary events, critique sessions, conferences, retreats, and publishing opportunities.
+Since 1996, we have been dedicated to developing writers of color through writing workshops/retreats, drop-in writing and critique sessions, on-demand courses and interviews, literary events, and publishing opportunities.
 With your support on North Texas Giving Day, we can continue our mission to provide a platform for diverse voices, expand our programs, and create more opportunities for writers to share their stories.

 Your generous contribution on North Texas Giving Day will also allow us to expand our immersive programming by helping us (re)launch our annual retreat as the Partners & Pages Writer's Retreat.
-This 10-day retreat for poets, fiction writers, creative nonfiction writers, and scriptwriters is designed to offer the perfect balance between relaxation, connection, soul work, and intense creative work.
+This 5-day retreat for writers of all genres is designed to offer the perfect balance between relaxation, connection, soul work, and intense creative work.

 Impact